 A letter of intent in real estate (LOI) is a critical document used to outline key terms in business transactions before drafting a formal contract.
-Whether you’re looking for a real estate letter of intent sample, wondering “Is a letter of intent to purchase real estate binding?”, or seeking to negotiate in good faith, this guide will walk you through its purpose, structure, and legal implications.
+This guide will walk you through its purpose, structure, and legal implications.

 What is a Letter of Intent in Real Estate?

-While typically a non-binding LOI, some provisions, such as confidentiality, exclusivity, and dispute resolution clauses, may be legally binding and enforceable.
+While typically non-binding, some provisions, such as confidentiality, exclusivity, and dispute resolution clauses, may be legally binding and enforceable.
 Understanding these distinctions is crucial when structuring a letter of intent real estate sale.

 Why Use a Letter of Intent?